3 Days In Rome | A Perfect Family Itinerary In Italy

 Taxi & Rideshare

-Taxi, Uber and Lyft are reaily available throughout Rome for convenience.
-Make sure to use licensed taxis with meters to avoid being overcharged.
+Taxis, Uber, and Lyft are available throughout Rome for convenience.
+To avoid being overcharged, make sure to use licensed taxis with meters.

 Bike Rental